WarkingMark/WarkingMark/README.md

 ## About me
 My name is Mark, 18 years old, I study at the Moscow College of Information and Technology

-Main language: Russian, I am learning English.
+Main language: Russian, learning English.

 ### Hobby
 * Watching anime, reading manga and ranobe 😄.